ConsonanceClub/100_Days_of_code_submissions/DAILY_TASKS.md

 Password generator: Create a password generation program which will generate passwords containing random ASCII characters from the following groups: lower-case letters, upper-case letters.
 For added complexity add special characters like "*?^&%$#@+=".

+### *Day 17: Mail app*

+Mail App - Make an application that takes in the necessary data(recipient email address, sender's email address, message) for sending a mail and sends it!